tjhantj/WASCO/README.md

 # WASCO

-This repository proposes the WASCO algorithm in the following paper submitted to SIGMOD 2027.
+This repository proposes the WASCO algorithm in the following paper submitted to VLDB 2027.

 ## Source code info